info201b-2022-spring/final-projects-matruong2/README.md

 -   What data-driven questions do you hope to answer about this domain (share at least 3)?
     1. How has time influenced propensities in age ranges to commit suicide?
-    2. Can the amount of mental health resources affect suicicde rates?
+    2. Can the amount of mental health resources affect suicide rates?
-    3. What ages/demographics seem to hav ehte most suicides?
+    3. What ages/demographics seem to have the most suicides?

 ## Finding Data